 All in all though, Arm based systems (across all profiles) are being deployed into real products, so at the moment, there doesn’t seem to be a huge problem to solve here.
 The biggest investment in boot software by Linaro and its members has been been the shift to a mandated boot software and methodology.
 This fact of the datacenter leaves no room to manouver, if you want a system to be in a data center it has to obey that architecture.
 The Linaro Enterprise Group (now known as the Linaro Data Center Group, LDCG) has invested a lot of time and effort on getting this right.
 It is also a really good example of collaboration within Linaro.
 The Arm SBBR (Server Based Boot Requirement) specification, along with a set of confirmance tests helps ensure that Arm based systems are suitable to be deployed and managed in a data center.

 I believe that it is time to adopt a similar approach in embedded systems.
 It is time for architecture, but why?
 Once again, the answer is evolution.
-The embedded space is evolving with devices now being connected to the internet, if sometimes via bluetooth and gateways.
+The embedded space is evolving with devices now being connected to the internet, if sometimes via Bluetooth® wireless technology and gateways.
 As well as that, the expectation is that software is updated in the field for improved security and features.
 For smart cities (smart anything, actually) to operate securely and reliably at scale we need hardware and software that intelligently configures itself and manages compute and data at the appropriate distance from the factory, car, school crossing etc.

 A similar effort to SBBR has started; called EBBR (Embedded Based Boot Architecture), it builds on the lessons from SBBR and is being developed in as open a way as possible and learning lessons from the current embedded world.
 One of those lessons is that U-Boot is important and that we should build on our earlier work there.
 This is going to take a while and we should not, as the saying goes, attempt to ‘boil the ocean’.
 One place where embedded boot architecture should focus is on embedded gateways as these devices need to be secure and regularly updated.
 Of course, you could implement SBBR on gateways (and some will), as being SBBR compliant satisfies EBBR’s compliance rules, but we still need the option to implement EBBR.
 I believe that, from there, EBBR will be adopted and will spread into more traditional embedded spaces over time.